Skip to main content

 Query Tabs (Client-Side)

 Query tabs execute the full query and receive all results.
 For large result sets, TablePro paginates client-side without re-querying.
 Sorting is done locally on cached results.
-Configure page size in Settings > Data Grid: Small (100), Medium (500), Large (1,000), or Custom (10-100,000).
+Configure page size in Settings > Editor: Small (100), Medium (500), Large (1,000), or Custom (10-100,000).

 Tab Context Menu